przemek-nowicki/mean-crud-app/README.md

-# mean-crud-app
+# MEAN crud app with Angular 6

-This is a simple CRUD app for user management based on MEAN stack.
+This is a simple CRUD app for user management based on MEAN stack with Angular6 on the board.

 ## Installation